saltysystems/gdminus/README.md

 incurred by implementing a procedural and mutable language in the BEAM, and general programmer inefficiency :)

-The first 25 numbers in the fibonacci sequence using the recursive implementation, for example:
+Calculating the first 25 numbers in the Fibonacci sequence using the recursive implementation yields:

-Implementation             | Speed
+Implementation             | Time
 -------------------------- | -----
 Godot                      | 88ms
 gdminus (OTP/24 with JIT)  | 673ms